rvnminers-A-and-N/electrumx-satori/README.md

 [https://electrumx-ravencoin.readthedocs.io/en/latest/environment.html](https://electrumx-ravencoin.readthedocs.io/en/latest/environment.html)

-First make sure that you have a fully-syncd Evrmore evrmored/evrmore-qt node with access to RPC
+First make sure that you have a fully-syncd Satori satorid/satori-qt node with access to RPC

-The evrmore.conf file must have "rest=1" or electrumx will not be able to connect.
+The satori.conf file must have "rest=1" or electrumx will not be able to connect.
 A good example to follow is:
 ```
     server=1